 Helen Bessolo smelled a rat, and wanted a full investigation into the murder of her son.
 Her inquiries turned up a few interesting possibilities.
 Indeed, the ongoing fascination with the death of George Reeves has continued to this day, partially due to the diligence of Helen and the investigators she employed.
 The evidence that George Reeves was murdered is entirely circumstantial, but compelling.

-As I sat in my car across the street from 1579 Benedict Canyon Drive, I soaked in the odd vibe of the neighborhood.
-There is a dark history here.
-It’s only a short distance from the location where on that fateful night in 1969 Sharon Tate and her friends were killed by a tweaking Tex Watson and Susan Atkins under the supposed spell of Charles Manson.
+Benedict Canyon has a dark history.
+It’s the location where on that fateful night in 1969 Sharon Tate and her friends were killed by a tweaking Tex Watson and Susan Atkins under the supposed spell of Charles Manson.
 As the sun sets and is obscured by the twisting hills above Hollywood, you can almost feel the bad energy.
 The Reeves house itself is modest, but peaceful.
 It’s surrounded by trees, looking very much the same as it did in 1959.
-It was here that one of my childhood heroes, Superman, unsure of his future, went upstairs to bed and never returned.
+It was here that Superman, unsure of his future, went upstairs to bed and never returned.